 On July 7, 2010, Genzyme Corporation filed a complaint against the Company in the United States District Court for the District of Massachusetts seeking unspecified damages and equitable relief.
-The Complaint alleges that the Company has infringed U.S. Patent No. 5,143,724 by manufacturing MONOVISC in the United States for sale outside the United States and will infringe U.S. Patent Nos.
+The complaint alleges that the Company has infringed U.S. Patent No. 5,143,724 by manufacturing MONOVISC in the United States for sale outside the United States and will infringe U.S. Patent Nos.
 5,143,724 and 5,399,351 if the Company begins manufacture and sale of MONOVISC in the United States.
 On August 30, 2010, the Company filed an answer denying liability.
 On April 26, 2011, Genzyme filed a motion to add its newly-issued U.S. Patent No. 7,931,030 to this litigation and also filed a separate new complaint in the District of Massachusetts alleging that the Company's manufacture and sales of MONOVISC in the United States will infringe that patent.
-On May 23, 2011, the Court entered orders permitting Genzyme to file its supplement complaint adding its newly-issued U.S. Patent No. 7,931,030 to this litigation and requiring Genzyme to withdraw its separately filed complaint.
-On July 14, 2011, the Company filed an answer to the supplemental complaint, denying liability.
-On May 10, 2012, Genzyme dismissed its claim of infringement of U.S. Patent No. 5,399,351 and is no longer asserting that patent against the Company.
+On May 23, 2011, the District Court entered orders permitting Genzyme to file its supplement complaint adding its newly-issued U.S. Patent No. 7,931,030 to this litigation and requiring Genzyme to withdraw its separately filed complaint.
+On July 14, 2011, the Company filed an answer to the supplemental complaint, denving liability.
+On May 10, 2012, Genzyme dismissed its claim of infringement of U.S. Patent No. 5,399,351 against the Company.
 The Company believes that neither MONOVISC, nor its manufacture, does or will infringe any valid and enforceable claim of the asserted patents.
-Management has assessed and determined that contingent losses related to this matter are not probable.
-Therefore, pursuant to ASC 450, Contingencies, an accrual has not been recorded for this loss contingency.
-Pursuant to the terms of the licensing and supply agreement entered into with DePuy Mitek, Inc. in December 2011, DePuy Mitek agreed to assume certain obligations of the Company related to this litigation.
+Management assessed and determined that contingent losses related to this matter were not probable.
+Therefore, pursuant to Accounting Standards Codification ("ASC") 450, Contingencies, an accrual was not recorded for this loss contingency.
+Pursuant to the terms of the licensing and supply agreement entered into with DePuy Mitek, Inc., currently DePuy Synthes, Mitek Sports Medicine or Mitek, in December 2011, Mitek agreed to assume certain obligations of the Company related to this litigation.
 On August 3, 2012, a jury in the United States District Court for the District of Massachusetts held U.S. Patent No. 7,931,030 invalid as obvious and not infringed in litigation between Genzyme and Seikagaku Corporation, Zimmer Holdings Inc., Zimmer, Inc. and Zimmer U.S., Inc. concerning the Gel-One product.
-On September 19, 2012, Genzyme and the Company jointly requested that the Court stay Genzyme's lawsuit against the Company pending the full resolution of the Seikagaku/Zimmer lawsuit, including through any appeal of the judgment entered in that lawsuit.
+On September 19, 2012, Genzyme and the Company jointly requested that the District Court stay Genzyme's lawsuit against the Company pending full resolution of the Seikagaku/Zimmer lawsuit, including through any appeal of the judgment entered in that lawsuit.
 The District Court granted the motion on September 28, 2012.
+In September 2013, the District Court in the Seikagaku/Zimmer lawsuit issued an order denying all the post-trial motions in that case, except for Seikagaku/Zimmer's motion for damages against Genzyme.
+On October 14, 2013, Genzyme filed a notice of appeal to the United States Court of Appeals for the Federal Circuit challenging the District Court's judgment of invalidity and non-infringement.
+That appeal was dismissed by the Court of Appeals on January 13, 2014 pursuant to a request made by Genzyme.
+On January 27, 2014, the District Court granted a joint motion filed by the parties to dismiss with prejudice all claims in the Seikagaku/Zimmer lawsuit and the case was terminated.
+On March 7, 2014 Genzyme and the Company filed a joint motion to lift the stay in Genzyme's lawsuit against the Company and to dismiss with prejudice all of Genzyme's claims.
+On March 10, 2014, the District Court granted the motion dismissing with prejudice all of Genzyme's claims against the Company and the case was terminated.